LionelKb/eib-coding-camp/README.md

 # Who are we ?
-We are EIB Alumni students.
+We are EIB (Ecole Internationale de Bujumbura) Alumni students.
 We are all passionned about programming and teaching it to the younger generations.
 We would like to start building and maintaining a creative community of young Burundian people, who are passionate and willing to teach their peers coding.

 # What do we offer you this holiday ?